mysterypaint/OpenLaMulana/README.md

 - All of the .bmp files in the ``/graphics/`` folder must be converted from .bmp to .png
 - From the [original game jukebox](https://archive.org/details/la-mulana-jukebox), please also copy "m58.sgt" through "m75.sgt" to ``/Content/music/``
 - All of the .sgt files must be converted to .mid.
 This can be done using [DirectMusic Producer DX9](https://archive.org/details/direct-music-producer-9)
+- The .dls in the ``/music/`` folder must be converted to .sf2 format.
+This can be done with [Vienna](http://www.synthfont.com/Downloads.html)
 - Finally, you will also want to provide an "Icon.ico" and a 256x256 "Icon.bmp", which should go in the same directory as the .sln.

 Then, just run the .exe and you should be good to go!